offle-assistant/offle-assistant/README.md

 ### Ollama modelfile support
 Think about the ability to use ollama native modelfiles with the config.
 In the very least, we should be able to translate a modelfile into a config entry.

-### PDF support
-To start, I'm going to have RAG just handle text documents, but this should be able to support PDFs in the future.

 ### RAG framework tested with GNU documentation
 While RAG docs should be added via a commandline tool, they should then be stored in a config file that is user-readable and user-editable.